academic-initiative/documentation/skillsacademy/prereqs/readme.md

 #### Notice

-Please **do not** provide credit card information on IBM Cloud unless you are actively upgrading to a paid account and are willing accepting to be billed for consumed services.
+Please do not provide credit card information on IBM Cloud unless you are actively upgrading to a paid account and are willing to accept being billed for consumed services.

 ### All others, including workforce development
 1. Receive an IBM Cloud Feature Code from your event or class host